 I am now entering into my last year of teaching before I retire.
 This will be my last go around through my favorite courses!

-June 2016:> Not much new in Cyberpsychology, except that June 1st, I totally the manuscript for the second edition and submitted it to Cambridge University Press, 853 pages double-spaced, 158 illustrations, and 50 tables!
+June 2016:> Not much new in Cyberpsychology, except that June 1st, I totally finished the manuscript for the second edition and submitted it to Cambridge University Press, 853 pages double-spaced, 158 illustrations, and 50 tables!

 The Psychology of Social Media and Social Computing was switched from being an Honors class, to a special seminar in psychology and taught in a regular classroom rather than in the PLS Teaching Theater.
 It worked out well.
 We did a lot more show-and-tell of the new issues and new social media sites.